JetBrains/kotlin-multiplatform-dev-docs/topics/ios-liquid-glass.md

 * `MainViewController` with callbacks, called by SwiftUI for each tab root.
   Compose runs the full `App()` and `NavHost`, but navigation events are forwarded to SwiftUI instead of being handled internally.
-  The signature includes `onGoBack` and `onSet` for API symmetry with `ScreenViewController`, though they aren't used in this overload.
+  The signature includes `onGoBack` and `onSet` for API symmetry with `ScreenViewController`, although they aren't used in this overload.

     ```kotlin
     // Tab root: Compose runs NavHost but hands navigation events to SwiftUI